 Airavata is a mythological white elephant that carries the Hindu god Indra.
 It is also called ‘abhra-Matanga’, meaning “Elephant of the Clouds” (http://en.wikipedia.org/wiki/Airavata)

 Apache Airavata is a software framework for executing and managing computational jobs and workflows on distributed computing resources including local clusters, supercomputers, national grids, academic and commercial clouds.

-Airavata has the capability of composing, managing, executing and monitoring variety of distributed applications and work-flows that runs on computational resources.
-Concepts of service oriented computing, distributed messaging, work-flow composition and orchestration provides the foundation for Airavata.
-You can visit to the official website of the Apace Airavata at http://airavata.org/
+Airavata has the capability of composing, managing, executing and monitoring a variety of distributed applications and workflows that runs on computational resources.
+Concepts of service-oriented computing, distributed messaging, workflow composition and orchestration provides the foundation for Airavata.
+You can visit the official website of the Apace Airavata at http://airavata.org/

 - Desktop tools and browser-based web interface components for managing applications, workflows and generated data.

 - Sophisticated server-side tools for registering and managing scientific applications on computational resources.

 - Graphical user interfaces to construct, execute, control, manage and reuse scientific workflows.

 - Interfacing and interoperability with various external (third party) data, workflow and provenance management tools.